athif23/vue2html/README.md

         <meta name="description" content="vue srr demo">
     `,
   },
-  // Automatically write to a file with the name of the component
   writeToFile: true
 }).then(({ Component }) => console.log(Component.html));

-// Multiple path
+// Multiple paths
 compileToHTML(['./Component.vue', './Header.vue'], {
-  // Note: the order of the props need to be the same
-  // with the order of the paths
+  // Note: the order of the props need to be the same with the order of the paths
   props: [
     { name: "Athif Humam", count: 12 },
     { color: 'black' }
-  ]
+  ],
+  writeToFile: true
 })
 ```

+> I don't know if it would work, but if you pass the folder path instead of component path, I think it would be fine to pass the props like the Multiple paths example above.
+Just remember to pass them in exact order.

 ##### TODO

 * [ ] Add css plugins
-* [ ] Can pass folder path as an argument, like `./components`
+* [x] Can pass folder path as an argument, like `./components`
 * [ ] Add more test
 * [ ] Convert raw string instead of file

 > I haven't found a way to do this yet, and as far as I know, rollup only allowed file path to be passed to their input options.
 If someone know about this, please do tell me or you can just open up a PR.
 I would really appreciate it :)

-## Why I Made This

-Some of the project I made require me to convert vue components to HTML to made my life easier.
-After searching for a while, surprisingly I can't find any, so instead of give up about it, why not create it myself?

 ## Contributors